What Are Negative Keywords In Google Ads and How to Use Them?

 Adding negative keywords at the ad group level can help you focus your campaigns and ensure that your ads are relevant to the searches people are conducting.
 As a result, you’ll be more likely to generate clicks and conversions.

-Here are the steps on how to add a negative keyword in the Ad Group level:
+Here are the steps on how to add a negative keyword at the Ad Group level:

-3. Enter the words or phrases that you want to add as negative keywords.
-You can also upload a CSV file with a list of all your negative keywords, just like how you do it at the Campaign level.
+- Enter the words or phrases that you want to add as negative keywords.
+You can also upload a CSV file with a list of all your negative keywords, just like you do at the Campaign level.

 How to Find Negative Keywords for Your Google Ads

 Finding the perfect negative keywords for your Google Ads can be confusing, especially if you don’t know where to start.
-However, there are a few different ways where you can easily find your negative
+However, you can easily find your negatives in a few different ways.

 1. Review Your Search Terms Report